influxdata/influxdb_iox/query/README.md

 * ReadBuffer
 * MutableBuffer
 * Parquet Files
-* Others (possibly in the fugure, like Remote Chunk?)
+* Others (possibly in the future, like Remote Chunk?)

-The goal is to use the shared query / plan representation in order to avoid N*M combinations of languge and Chunk source.
+The goal is to use the shared query / plan representation in order to avoid N*M combinations of language and Chunk source.

-Thus query planning is implemented in terms of traits, and those traits are implemented by different chunk impementations.
+Thus query planning is implemented in terms of traits, and those traits are implemented by different chunk implementations.

-Amont othe rthings, this means that this crate should not depend directly on the ReadBuffer or the MutableBuffer.
+Among other things, this means that this crate should not depend directly on the ReadBuffer or the MutableBuffer.